gerardbm/atomic/README.md

 1. Copy the file `honukai.zsh-theme` to `~/.oh-my-zsh/themes/` directory.
 2. Change the theme name to `ZSH_THEME="atomic"` in the file `~/.zshrc`.
 3. Reload Zsh with `source ~/.zshrc`.

+### Font

+The default font is DejaVu Sans Mono from the [DejaVu](http://dejavu-fonts.org) fonts family (under a [Free license](http://dejavu-fonts.org/wiki/License)).
+Anyway, Atomic is designed to look good with any kind of typography, as colors are distinguishable to any thickness.